- Monday, June 5, 2017 at 8:30AM - 2:30PM

 - Add to Calendar:

-Please join us for a conference on the pursuit of a definition of commercial speech, and a multi-faceted look at how the absence of a coherent definition impacts the protections that the First Amendment affords the content creation community, creativity in advertising, and other areas of corporate speech.
+Please join us for a conference on the pursuit of a definition of “commercial speech” and a multi-faceted look at how the absence of a coherent definition impacts First Amendment protections with regards to the content creation community, creativity in advertising, and other areas of corporate speech.

 - Jack Balkin, Knight Professor of Constitutional Law and the First Amendment, Yale Law School